marcpickett1/marcpickett1.github.io/meaning.md

 insights can be gained by considering what designs are successful even if we ignore the design process itself.

-There's also the principle of The Selfish Gene  CITE{dawkins:1976}: our goal isn't really to make our rabbits take over the island, but to make our rabbits' *genes* take over the island.
+There's also the principle of
+[The Selfish Gene](https://en.wikipedia.org/wiki/The_Selfish_Gene): our goal isn't really to make our rabbits take over the island, but to make our rabbits' *genes* take over the island.
 Thus, we'd want to design our rabbits such that their behaviour sometimes might be bad for the reproductive success of an individual, but good for the individual's genes.
 A classic example